ptdewey/dotfiles/README.md

 - change default shell
 - clone repos and install essential programs
 - change shell script permissions (execute)
+- create separate repo for fonts and clone in install script

 ## Current Issues
 No known issues at this time